Hong Kong Housing Authority and Housing Department

 • The owner may also sell or let the flat in the open market after payment of premium.

-A purchaser who wishes to assign or let the HOS flat after becoming an owner of a resale HOS flat at Kam Chun Court/ Kai Cheung Court (if any) sold under this sale exercise will be subject to the terms of the Deed of Assignment and the terms, covenants and conditions contained in the Government lease.
+A purchaser who wishes to assign or let the HOS flat after becoming an owner of a resale HOS flat at Kam Chun Court (if any) sold under this sale exercise will be subject to the terms of the Deed of Assignment and the terms, covenants and conditions contained in the Government lease.
 The HA will not buy back or nominate a buyer (except HOS Secondary Market) to buy the above flats, and the following alienation restrictions will apply to the owners of the above flats:

 Alienation Restrictions